A hundred years of spy gadgets

 Video

-Britain's intelligence agency GCHQ is 100 years old - Gordon Corera takes a look at some of their previously unseen gadgets.
+Britain's intelligence agency GCHQ is 100 years old - Gordon Corera takes a look at some of their previously unseen gadgets in the Science Museum's new exhibition.

 -